CaptKirk978/Crime-Dashboard/README.md

 ### **1. Run the application**

 To run the application, execute the following code in an R console with updated arguments for your local machine.
+Alternatively, if you open the project in R Studio you can use the "Run App" button.

 ```{r}
 shiny::runApp(